LiderTeknolojiGelistirme/XR4MCR/README.md

 The Object Loading Canvas has a special rendering system that allows previews of 3D models.
 When the user selects an object, it can be previewed before it is transferred to the editing area, enabling the user to make more informed decisions when choosing.

-TABLE 5.15: Object Loading Canvas Components
+Table 15: Object Loading Canvas Components

 | Component | Function | Interaction Model |
 | --- | --- | --- |